-- Ensuring that the children they support receive learning tailored to their needs. - Engaging with parents to support them in guiding their child's development at home. - Helping families with more specialist support, where required. - Helping children become familiar with the school and acting as a point of contact for children and their parents.
+- Ensuring that the children they support receive learning tailored to their individual needs. - Helping children become familiar with the setting. - Building a relationship with parents. - Helping families with more specialist support, where required. - Helping children become familiar with the school and acting as a point of contact for children and their parents.